-1 choosing and paid for by the intended parent or parents regarding the terms of the gestational 2 carrier agreement and have been advised of the potential legal consequences of the gestational 3 carrier agreement").
-A number of other states do not require the intended parents to pay for the 4 surrogate's counsel.
-See, e.g., CAL.
+1 2 3 4 5 6 7 8 9 10 11 12 choosing and paid for by the intended parent or parents regarding the terms of the gestational carrier agreement and have been advised of the potential legal consequences of the gestational carrier agreement").
+A number of other states do not require the intended parents to pay for the surrogate's counsel.
+See, e.g. , CAL.
 FAM.
-CODE § 7962(b) ("Prior to executing the written 5 assisted reproduction agreement for gestational carriers, a surrogate and the intended parent or 6 intended parents shall be represented by separate independent licensed attorneys of their 7 choosing.").
-8 9 NOTE: at the Oct.
+CODE § 7962(b) ("Prior to executing the written assisted reproduction agreement for gestational carriers, a surrogate and the intended parent or intended parents shall be represented by separate independent licensed attorneys of their choosing.").
+NOTE: at the Oct.
 2016 meeting, there was a discussion about what should be done with the information collected during the medical examinations.
-We discussed including a comment that 10 we envision that this information will be used consistent with the ASRM guidelines.
-11 12 13 SECTION 802.
+We discussed including a comment that we envision that this information will be used consistent with the ASRM guidelines.
+12 SECTION 802.
 REQUIREMENTS OF GESTATIONAL OR GENETIC 14 SURROGACY AGREEMENT: PROCESS.
-A surrogacy agreement must be executed in 15 compliance with the following rules: 16 (1) At least one party must be a resident of this state, or, if no party is a resident of this state, at least one medical procedure under the agreement must occur in this state.
-17 18 (2) The surrogate and each intended parent must meet the requirements of Section 801.
-19 (3) Each intended parent, the surrogate, and the surrogate's spouse, if any, must be parties 20 to the agreement.
+A surrogacy agreement must be executed in 15 compliance with the following rules: 16 (1) At least one party must be a resident of this state, or, if no party is a resident of this 17 state, at least one medical procedure under the agreement must occur in this state.
+Commented [CJ56]: At the Oct.
+2016 drafting meeting, there was a discussion about whether the birth of the child 18 (2) The surrogate and each intended parent must meet the requirements of Section 801. would also be sufficient to provide a basis for jurisdiction.
+There was concern, however, that generally, where the child 19 (3) Each intended parent, the surrogate, and the surrogate's spouse, if any, must be parties will be born is typically speculative.
+20 to the agreement.
 21 (4) The agreement must be in a record and signed by each party listed in paragraph (3).
 22 (5) The surrogate and each intended parent must acknowledge in a record receipt of a 23 copy of the agreement.
-24 (6) The signature of each party to the agreement must be notarized, acknowledged, or attested by a person authorized to take oaths in accord with the law of the jurisdiction where it is 25 26 executed.
+24 (6) The signature of each party to the agreement must be notarized, acknowledged, or 25 attested by a person authorized to take oaths in accord with the law of the jurisdiction where it is Commented [CJ57]: Should this be required?
+Why?
+Unnecessary procedural hurdle?
+26 executed.
 27 (7) The surrogate and the intended parent or parents must be represented by independent 28 legal counsel in all matters concerning the agreement, and each counsel must be identified in the 29 surrogacy agreement.